Symptoms of a failed motor mount can often be misdiagnosed as the engine running rough.

 - Install the new engine mount.Start by tightening the nuts to the engine block.
 If needed, lower the engine until the mount sits on the frame, installing both bolts that secure the mount to the frame.

 - Engine Side Nuts:

 - 60 lb-ft (mounts with two bolts)

 - 35 lb-ft (mounts with three bolts)

-Ford Focus engine mounts may also be referred to as motor mount or engine isolator.
+Ford Focus engine mounts may also be referred to as motor mounts or engine isolators.
 The passenger side engine mount is oil-filled (hydraulic mount).